-The June 23rd airing of EWTN’s World Over hosted guests who responded to concerns over pope Francis’ in-flight comments that most marriages today are invalid, because, as the pope said, most do not enter into marriage with the intention of a life-long relationship.
-And thus, according to the pope, most marriages are null (theologically, it is true that such intention is necessary for a valid sacramental marriage).
+The June 23rd airing of EWTN’s World Over hosted guests who voiced concerns over pope Francis’ in-flight comments regarding the validity (or lack thereof) of most marriages.
+According to the pope in an improtu interview, most marriages today are invalid because most do not enter into them with the intention of a life-long relationship.
+Thus, says the pope, most marriages today are likely null.
 The pope further commented that he has seen some cohabiting couples, on the other hand, living together with this firm commitment and thus could be receiving the graces of a real sacramental marriage.

 The general agreement by the EWTN panel was that pope Francis was not only in error but also “reckless” in both comments.
 Not only is it reckless to say that most marriages are invalid, it is also reckless to say that some cohabitating couples can actually be validly married.

-Let us address the former concern first, the statement that most marriages are invalid.
+I do have some concerns about the panel’s conclusion and use of the word “reckless.”
+Let us begin with the former comment first, the statement that most marriages are invalid.

-First, I should point out that while I do not necessarily disagree with EWTN’s anaylsis, I cannot help but wonder if their continued treatment of pope Francis’ controversial statements are in keeping with a proper Catholic hermeneutic.
-It is as if Catholics today are making the same error as the mainstream media.
+It makes me wonder if Catholics today are making the same error as the mainstream media.
 They hear a statement that can be interpreted one way, and then run with it.
-Where there is ambiguity, there is no effort to assume a prior tradition, or place it in the greater context of Church tradition.
-They start from a presumption of doubt—as if I were to read the New York Times, a newspaper article, rather than a Church document.
-Even among many respected clergy, their starting point is doubt.
+Where there is ambiguity, there is no effort to assume a prior tradition, or place it in the greater context of Church teaching.
+They start from a presumption of doubt—as if I were to read the New York Times (which, admittedly, I never would—not without also starting from a presumption of doubt and suspicion).
+Even among many respected clergy, their is spring board of doubt.
 It is as if to say “if one interpretation of a statement is erroneous, then the statement itself is erroneous.”
 (Imagine if we read Scritpure in this way?)
-This is why, in the past, Church documents were intended only for well-trained clergy, who were tasked with their implementation.
+This is why, in the past, Church documents were intended only for well-formed clergy, who were tasked with their implementation.
 Today, however anyone can read a Church document.
 And this wide access—which although has its benefits—has also opened the door to greater misinterpretation.

-There also needs to be formation in the proper understanding of religious assent, which all Catholics owe the pope in such matters.
-Religious assent means that we make every effort to interpret his statements in the most charitable way possible that still does not conflict with Church teaching—to bend our minds and hearts to his words and to avoid criticism as far as it is possible.
+Let us also remember that every Catholic owes the pope religious assent.
+Religious assent means that we begin with a posture of humility and charity, not one of doubt and suspicion.
+It means we make every effort to interpret the pope’s statements in the most charitable way possible that still does not conflict with Church teaching.
 It means that we must operate on the assumption that the pope has a special access to reality that we are not privy to, realizing that he alone is singularly guided by the Holy Spirit unlike any other man on earth.
-And if we still disagree with the pope, it is knowing the right time and manner in which to voice our disagreement, so as not to sow a spirit of disobedience or foster cynicism in the faithful.
-I repeat.
-Priests have a greater duty to protect the Church against a spirit of cynicism and division, than they have in publicly voicing theological concerns.
-I cannot stress this point enough.
+And if we still disagree with the pope, it is doing so with tact, modesty, and discretion—preceded by thorough research into the question at hand—so as not to sow a spirit of disobedience and cynicism in the faithful.